daostack/arc.js_legacy/docs/Home.md

   });
 ```

-If are not creating DAOs and only want to use some schemes, then reference the schemes as well as whichever voting machine(s) the schemes are using:
+If you are not creating DAOs and only want to use some schemes, then reference the schemes as well as whichever voting machine(s) the schemes are using:

 ```javascript
 await InitializeArcJs({